6808/6808.github.io/labs/lab3.md

 (e.g. lab3\_bnagda.pdf or lab3\_bnagda+fadel.pdf).
 Email the PDF
 file to **6808\@mit.edu** by **Mar 29, 11:59 PM** with subject **\"6.808
 Lab 3 submission\"**.
 If you work with a partner, you only have to submit once.
-You can get a checkoff during Office Hours within a week after the submission deadline, i.e. Apr 6, 11:59 PM.
 You do not need to submit your code, but we may ask to look at your code during the checkoff.

-Update for those who finished the lab early: Please check the end of [Task 1E](#task1e) for added instructions about character drawing and an expected accuracy for the 2D mode, and the bug fixes at the end of [Task 3B](#task3b).

 1. Names and MIT emails (including your lab partner, if available).
 1. Try writing the letters A to Z in the 2D mode at least 3 times.
 What